microsoft/AzUrlShortener/src/adminTools/adminBlazorWebsite/README.md

 ## How to use it

-> ⚠️Right now the Website doesn't use any security.
-Anyone with the URL will be able to see and create links.

 ### Create a short Url

 Once you are in the website, first go into the **Manage Urls** section by clicking the option in the left menu.
 Than click the **Add New Url** button.